-4.1 Presentation of information:

-4.1.1 The flight documentation related to forecasts of upper wind and upper-air temperature and SIGWX phenomena shall be presented in the form of charts.
+- 4.1 Presentation of information - 4.1.1 The flight documentation related to forecasts of upper wind and upper-air temperature and SIGWX phenomena shall be presented in the form of charts.
 For low-level flights, alternatively, GAMET area forecasts shall be used.

-Note:- Models of charts and forms for use in the preparation of flight documentation are given in APPENDIX I. These models and methods for their completion are developed by the World Meteorological Organization on the basis of relevant operational requirements stated by the International Civil Aviation Organization.

-4.1.2 METAR and SPECI (including trend forecasts as issued in accordance with regional air navigation agreement), TAF, GAMET, SIGMET, AIRMET and volcanic ash and tropical cyclone advisory information shall be presented in accordance with the templates in Appendices 1, 2,3, 5 and 6 respectively.
-Such meteorological information received from other meteorological offices shall be included in flight documentation without change.

-Note:- Examples of the form of presentation of METAR/SPECI and TAF are given in Appendix 1.

-- 4.1.3 The location indicators and the abbreviations used should be explained in the flight documentation. - 4.1.4 The forms and the legend of charts included in flight documentation should be printed in English.
+- Note.
+Models of charts and forms for use in the preparation of flight documentation are given in Appendix 1.
+These models and methods for their completion are developed by the World Meteorological Organization (WMO) on the basis of relevant operational requirements stated by the International Civil Aviation Organization. - 4.1.2 The flight documentation related to concatenated route-specific upper wind and upper-air temperature forecasts should be provided as agreed between the meteorological authority and the operator concerned. - Note.
+Guidance on the design, formulation and use of concatenated charts is given in the Manual of Aeronautical Meteorological Practice (Doc 8896). - 4.1.3 METAR and SPECI (including trend forecasts as issued in accordance with regional air navigation agreement), TAF, GAMET, SIGMET and AIRMET, volcanic ash, tropical cyclone and space weather advisory information shall be presented in accordance with the templates in Appendices 1, 2,3, 5 and 6.
+Such meteorological information received from other meteorological offices shall be included in flight documentation without change. - Note.
+Examples of the form of presentation of METAR/SPECI and TAF are given in Appendix 1. - 4.1.4 The location indicators and the abbreviations used should be explained in the flight documentation. - 4.1.5 The forms and the legend of charts included in flight documentation should be printed in English.
 Where appropriate, approved abbreviations should be used.
-The units employed for each element should be indicated; they should be in accordance with MCAR 5, 1.1.

-4.2 Charts in flight documentation:

-4.2.1 Characteristics of charts:

-- 4.2.1.1 Charts included in flight documentation should have a high standard of clarity and legibility and should have the following physical characteristics: - a. for convenience, the largest size of charts should be about 42 × 30 cm (standard size A3) and the smallest size should be about 21 × 30 cm (standard size A4).
-The choice between these sizes should depend on the route lengths and the amount of detail that needs to be given in the charts as agreed between Meteorological authorities and users; - b. major geographical features, such as coastlines, major rivers and lakes should be depicted in a way that makes them easily recognizable; - c. for charts prepared by computer, meteorological data should take preference over basic chart information, the former cancelling the latter wherever they overlap; - d. major aerodromes should be shown as a dot and identified by the first letter of the name of the city the aerodrome serves as given in Table AOP of the relevant regional air navigation plan; - e. a geographical grid should be shown with meridians and parallels represented by dotted lines at each 10° latitude and longitude; dots should be spaced one degree apart; - f. latitude and longitude values should be indicated at various points throughout the charts (i.e. not only at the edges); and - g. labels on the charts for flight documentation should be clear and simple and should present the name of the world area forecast centre or, for non-WAFS products, the originating centre, the type of chart, date and valid time and, if necessary, the types of units used in an unambiguous way. - 4.2.1.2 Meteorological information included in flight documentation shall be represented as follows: - a. winds on charts shall be depicted by arrows with feathers and shaded pennants on a sufficiently dense grid; - b. temperatures shall be depicted by figures on a sufficiently dense grid; - c. wind and temperature data selected from the data sets received from a world area forecast centre shall be depicted in a sufficiently dense latitude/longitude grid; and - d. wind arrows shall take precedence over temperatures and either shall take precedence over chart background. - 4.2.1.3 For short-haul flights, charts should be prepared covering limited areas at a scale of 1:15 × 106 as required. - 4.2.2 Set of charts to be provided - 4.2.2.1 The minimum number of charts for flights between flight level 250 and flight level 630 shall include a high-level SIGWX chart (flight level 250 to flight level 630) and a forecast 250 hPa wind and temperature chart.
-The actual charts provided for pre-flight and in-flight planning and for flight documentation shall be as agreed between meteorological authorities and users concerned.
+The units employed for each element should be indicated; they should be in accordance with MCAR 5. - 4.2 Charts in flight documentation - 4.2.1 Characteristics of charts - 4.2.1.1 Charts included in flight documentation should have a high standard of clarity and legibility and should have the following physical characteristics: - a) for convenience, the largest size of charts should be about 42 × 30 cm (standard size A3) and the smallest size should be about 21 × 30 cm (standard size A4).
+The choice between these sizes should depend on the route lengths and the amount of detail that needs to be given in the charts as agreed between the meteorological authorities and the users concerned;

+- b) major geographical features, such as coastlines, major rivers and lakes should be depicted in a way that makes them easily recognizable; - for charts prepared by computer, meteorological data should take preference over basic chart information, the former cancelling the latter wherever they overlap; - d) major aerodromes should be shown as a dot and identified by the first letter of the name of the city the aerodrome serves as given in Table AOP of the relevant regional air navigation plan; - e) a geographical grid should be shown with meridians and parallels represented by dotted lines at each 10° latitude and longitude; dots should be spaced one degree apart; - f) latitude and longitude values should be indicated at various points throughout the charts (i.e. not only at the edges); and - g) labels on the charts for flight documentation should be clear and simple and should present the name of the world area forecast centre or, for non-WAFS products, the originating centre, the type of chart, date and valid time and, if necessary, the types of units used in an unambiguous way.